 - Just a better version – Drupal 9 is just Drupal 8 minus the deprecated code and modules.
 Migrate to Drupal 8 now, enjoy a better performing website and an easy upgrade to Drupal 9 (and any future versions of Drupal)

 2. We’re still stuck on Drupal 6.
 Help!

-If you’re still stuck on to Drupal 6, you must know that everyone else has moved on.
+If you’re still stuck on to Drupal 6, it's about time to move on.
 Today, the web has changed and so has Drupal.
 The Drupal community no longer supports Drupal 6 since February 2016.
 Which means, there will be no new Drupal modules or features to look forward to, no more bug-fixes, security updates and patches.
 Thus putting your website’s security at high-risk and of course depriving it of some TLC from the community.
-If you still want the best for your website, migrate to Drupal 8 now!
+If you still want the best for your website, migrate to Drupal 9 now!
 Yes, you can completely skip Drupal 7.
 Drupal Migrate module is now included in Drupal 8 core and makes the switch easy and fast.

 3. What performance upgrades does Drupal 8 offer?